richecr/PyTwitterSDK/README.md

-# PyTwitter
+# PyTwitterSDK
-Facilitate the use of the Twitter API
+A Python SDK for the [API Twitter](https://developer.twitter.com/en).

 The [Twitter API](https://developer.twitter.com/en/docs) has several features.
 You can take a look and suggest implementing some functionality in the library.
+It can be either a feature of the twitter API or even a feature that you think is important, one that you've used a lot and want an easier way to use.

 ### Install:

-The library is not yet to be downloaded via `pip` or another python package manager.
+The library is not yet to be downloaded via `pip`(yet) or another python package manager.
 But it can be used as follows:

 #### Import the library: